AlternC/website/Plugin-:-Hooks.md

 dns_reconfig
 * When a domain is deleted and after rndc reconfig
-* when a domain is updated and after rndc reconfig
+* when a domain is added and after rndc reconfig

 dns_reload_zone
 * When a domain is updated, before update bind